BradleyCulley/bradleyculley.github.io/_posts/2023-broken-11-4-My-Side-of-the-Mountain.md

 <hr/>

 <p>
 My Side of the Mountain was first published in 1959².
 It's a Newbery Honor book with over 4 million copies sold⁹.
-I read it when I was around 8 years old.
+I read it when I was around 8 years old, in around 1998.
 </p>

 <hr/>